sanjaygarag8648/HousePricePrediction/README.md

 Steps:

   1. After entering into Prediction Page, Enter the required fields as Area Sq.Feet, Location, Number of Bathrooms etc...
-  2. Entering all the required fields click on Predict that display Predicted Price of the House based on the entere fields.
+  2. Entering all the required fields click on Predict that display Predicted Price of the House based on the fields.